spassvogel/gilles-game/src/docs/work.md

 ### 2023-03-28 Structures can cost resources

-- [ ] Structures can have a cost in resources, in addition to gold and time
+- [x] Structures can have a cost in resources, in addition to gold and time

+### 2023-03-31 Chronomatic accelerator

+- [ ] Make a special button component
+- [ ] Opens a dialog to confirm
+- [ ] Only a limited amount of charges
+- [ ] Store charges in redux